 Even though the organizations can implement these changes, this does not guarantee the safety of their information systems.
 It is possible to implement access control models such as Role-based access control (RBAC), Mandatory access control (MAC) or they could implement both RBAC in conjunction with MAC.

 Information Security is a journey and not a destination.
-The points raised in this article are a guide, therefore it needs to be implemented in conjunction with other aspects of things.
+The points raised in this article are a guide, therefore it needs to be implemented with other aspects of things.
 If you need to discuss any low low-level design ideas, you are more than welcome to contact me.